tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Security baseline on Azure.md

 6. Select File-\>Open, browse to the extracted GitHub directory and open the **\\Hands-on lab\\Scripts \\PortScanner.ps1**.

-    > **Note**: You would have downloaded the [GitHub repo](https://github.com/Microsoft/MCW-Azure-Security-Privacy-and-Compliance) and extraced this in the setup steps.
+    > **Note**: You would have downloaded the [GitHub repo](https://github.com/Microsoft/MCW-Azure-Security-Privacy-and-Compliance) and extracted this in the setup steps.
 If you did not perform those steps, perform them now.
 You can also choose to copy the file from your desktop to the VM.

 7. Review the script.
 It does the following: